 - I. The T. Dale Stewart Award recognizes outstanding, career-long contributions to the field of forensic anthropology.
-Dr. Stewart (June 10, 1901-October 17, 1997) spent his career at the Smithsonian Institution's National Museum of Natural History and is widely acknowledged as a founder of contemporary forensic anthropology.
+Dr. Stewart (June 10, 1901-October 17, 1997) spent his career at the Smithsonian Institution and is widely acknowledged as a founder of contemporary forensic anthropology.
 Among his many other accomplishments, he performed casework for the Federal Bureau of Investigation, improved scientific approaches to forensic anthropology, developed methods for estimating biological profile, and published foundational works.
-The Stewart Award honors its namesake and embodies the highest accolade that the Anthropology Section bestows. - A. Process: - The Stewart Award Committee is appointed by the section chair and composed of three (3) former recipients of the award and one (1) Student Affiliate or Trainee Affiliate.
-Generally, the committee consists of the last three (3) Stewart Award recipients, but exceptions can be made if necessary. - 2.
-Section officers announce the request for nominations and specify a deadline of January 1 for receipt of nominations. - 3.
+The Stewart embodies the highest accolade that the Anthropology Section of the American Academy of Forensic Sciences bestows. - A. Process: - The Stewart Award Committee is appointed by the Anthropology Section Chair and composed of three (3) former recipients of the award in voting roles and one (1) Student Affiliate or Trainee Affiliate in a non-voting role.
+Generally, the committee consists of the last three (3) Stewart Award recipients, but exceptions can be made if necessary. - Section officers announce the request for nominations at the AAFS Section meeting and quarterly thereafter via email.
+A deadline of January 1 for receipt of nominations will be specified. - 3.
 This committee may select one (1) of the nominees to receive the award.
-The award may be presented annually. - 4.
+The award may be presented annually.
+No award will be given if no suitable nominee is selected. - 4.
 Nominations are made by email to the section chair before the announced deadline.
 Following that date, the nominations will be forwarded to the Stewart Award Committee for consideration. - 5.
 The Committee's decision is final. - B. Nominee Eligibility: - 1.
 The nominee must be a current, former, or retired Anthropology Section member, and the award may be given posthumously.